Flower Essences can be used to address emotional and spiritual health. Simple to use, they are a valuable modality to consider for any carer.

 Flower Essences cannot be negated, unlike homeopathics, with aromatics, garlic and caffeine.
 Thus, it doesn’t matter if you brush your teeth with peppermint toothpaste, and then remember to take your flower essences – the essences will still work.

 There is a naturopathic principle that states that if you have a problem for 1 year, you need to take the remedy for one month.
-Generally you take essences for 2 weeks for emotional issues and 4 weeks for physical issues.
+Generally you take essences for 2 weeks for emotional issues and repeat as necessary.

-Emergency Essence can alleviate any fear about symptoms/feelings that may come up.
-Emergency Essence is an excellent remedy to have available.
+Emergency Essence is excellent for any emotional upset.
+It is an excellent remedy to have available.
 I always have a bottle in my handbag.

 Medical intuitive healer Catherine Carrigan interviews Ian White, the founder of Australian Bush Flower Essences, about the healing power of flower essences.